NBA player, former Marion star Zach Randolph arrested in L.A.

 Police recovered two guns, impounded two vehicles and seized narcotics during the incident, police said.
 No one was hurt during the encounter.

 Randolph, a former Marion High School star, played for the Memphis Grizzlies last season.
-He signed with the Kings as a free agent last month, inking a two-year death worth $24 million.
+He signed with the Kings as a free agent last month, inking a two-year deal worth $24 million.